-Pediatric experience with Omegaven® is limited to 2 unpublished clinical trials (see appendix).
-These trials were performed in Germany and Taiwan (29).
+Pediatric experience with Omegaven® is limited to Dr. Puder's clinical trial at Boston Children's Hospital and 2 other unpublished clinical trials.
+These other trials were performed in Germany and Taiwan (29).
 The German study was a controlled, randomized, open parallel-group clinical study to investigate whether or not omega-3 fatty acids could be incorporated into the plasma phospholipids of very low birth weight preterm infants.
 In this 7-day safety trial, Omegaven® use was evaluated on the basis of clinical, laboratory, and antioxidant parameters and lipid metabolism.
 Treatment was started on day 3-5 of life and continued for a total of 7 days.
 Patients received Omegaven® plus conventional soybean fat emulsion or soybean emulsion alone.
 The maximum dose of Omegaven® in the study was 0.2 gm/kg/day.
 The study concluded that the Omegaven® was well tolerated in this group of preterm infants in respect to both hematological and biochemical parameters.
 The incidence of reported adverse events between both study groups was similar.
 The eicosapentaenoic acid (EPA) content of plasma phospholipids increased significantly in the Omegaven® arm, with the proportion of EPA to the total fatty acids reaching almost three times the baseline value.
 The sum of omega-3 fatty acids showed a significantly greater increase in the Omegaven® group compared to the conventional treatment arm.